 Sunday: 9am to midnight

-Special Interest: This social space is talked about by remote workers throughout the city, but betahaus also has hubs in Hamburg, Barcelona and Sofia.
+Special Interest: This social space is talked about by remote workers throughout the city, but betahaus also has hubs in Hamburg, Barcelona, Tirana, and Sofia, with Milan on the way in 2020.

 Food: The betahaus cafe also offers vegan and vegetarian options.
 Located on a lively street in the hip district of Kreuzberg, there are also plenty of alternatives just outside the door.